pietheinstrengholt/azure-ml-data-science-400/day-03/lab07-mlops.md

 8. In GitHub, you will see the `azure-ml-data-science-400-lab07` repository that was pre-generated under your GitHub account.

-    **TODO:  update image**
     ![View the GitHub repository](./media/01-devops-labrepository.png)

 9. If the repository is not automatically opened, select it from the available repositories list.

-    **TODO:  update image**
     ![Locate the GitHub repository](./media/01-github-selectrepository.png)

 10. Spend a few moments to browse the repository structure.
 Focus on the `.pipelines` folder which contains the YAML scripts used by the Azure DevOps pipelines discussed later in this exercise.

-    **TODO:  update image**
     ![Browse the GitHub repository .pipelines folder](./media/01-github-pythonscripts.png)

 11. Going back to the Azure DevOps portal browser tab, on the `Model-Train-Register-CI` pipeline run page observe the two stages of the CI pipeline.
 Select the **Model CI** stage to open the execution log for this pipeline run.